flonadb/flonadb/README.md

 #### Download

 You can [download](https://repo1.maven.org/maven2/com/amiyul/flona/flona-driver-single/1.2.0/flona-driver-single-1.2.0.jar)
-the single jar file using the download button below and add it to your application's classpath.
+the single jar file and add it to your application's classpath.

 #### Maven